-TC Media Books specializes in the creation, development, adaptation, translation, publication, commercialization and distribution of French-language educational resources, which include textbooks, teachers' guides, activity books, digital resources and other related materials.
-We are the leading Canadian French-language educational publisher covering all grade levels, from kindergarten through university, as well as related sectors such as adult education, vocational training and teacher development.
+TC Media Books specializes in the creation, development, adaptation, translation, publication, marketing, sale and distribution of French language educational resources, which include textbooks, teachers' guides, activity books, digital products and other related materials.
+Our publications cover all grade levels, from kindergarten through university, as well as related sectors such as adult education, vocational training and teacher development.
 The operations of TC Media Books also include the creation, development and distribution of supplemental materials, general interest books, and specialized publications.
-Highly recognized brands of TC Media Books include Beauchemin, Les Éditions Caractère, Somabec, Edisem, Chenelière Éducation, Gaëtan Morin Éditeur, Graficor, Groupe Modulo and Les Éditions Transcontinental.
+Highly recognized brands of TC Media Books include Beauchemin, Les Éditions Caractère, Somabec, Edisem, Chenelière Éducation, Gaëtan Morin Éditeur, Graficor, Groupe Modulo, Netmath, ERPI and Les Éditions Transcontinental.

-TC Media Books is a preferred partner of the ministries of education across Canada and the only educational publisher that has published French-language materials for each Canadian province and territory.
+TC Media Books is a preferred partner of the ministries of education across Canada and the only educational publisher that has published French language materials for each Canadian province and territory.
 Our mission is to support teachers and students in the implementation of curricula by publishing quality materials and resources that facilitate teaching and learning.

-TC Media Books holds the rights to close to 12,000 educational book titles in its catalogue, which are used in the majority of French-language educational institutions in Québec and in the rest of Canada.
-We also hold the rights to around 950 book titles destined to Canadian consumers, consisting of supplemental educational materials (Les Éditions Caractère), general interest books (Les Éditions Transcontinental) and specialized medical books (Edisem).
+TC Media Books holds the rights to close to 20,000 educational book titles as well as the rights to around 950 book titles destined to Canadian consumers, consisting of supplemental educational materials (Les Éditions Caractère), general interest books (Les Éditions Transcontinental) and specialized medical books (Edisem).
 Also, we have the distribution rights in Canada to around 70,000 titles of third-party publishers, mainly French, and we operate our distribution through Somabec Ltd., a company acquired in 2018.